-The length measurements of the roots and the shoots of the germinated seeds can be made with any image analysis programme such as e.g. "ImageJ" which can be downloaded directly from the Internet, or which can be provided at no charge from the company MicroBioTests.
+The length measurements of the roots and the shoots of the germinated seeds is made with an image analysis programme, such as e.g. "ImageJ", which can be downloaded directly from the Internet, or which can be obtained at no charge from the company MicroBioTests.